fengjixuchui/linux-kernel-enriched-corpus/README.md

 ## Using corpus with Syzkaller

 The latest copy of the Corpus file [corpus.db](./corpus.db) is available in this repository.
 The file is updated daily.

 Download it to [syzkaller](https://github.com/google/syzkaller) workdir and start syzkaller.
 ```
 mkdir workdir
 cd workdir
 wget https://github.com/cmu-pasta/linux-kernel-regression-corpus/raw/main/corpus.db
 ```
-Start Fuzzer

 ## Using corpus with HEALER

 The corpus programs are stored in `files` directory and can directly be imported to [HEALER](https://github.com/SunHao-0/healer).

 Clone the repository and copy over `files/*` to `output/corpus/` directory in HEALER.
 From within HEALER working directory, run the following commands.
 ```
 mkdir -p output/corpus
 cp -vr <path/to/files/> output/corpus/
 ```
-Start Fuzzer

 ### Fetching Corpus Manually

 [collect.py](./collect.py) : currently fetches `syz` reproducers from all fixed Linux Kernel upstream crashes in [syzbot](syzkaller.appspot.com/upstream/fixed).

 This script can be modified to fetch corpus programs from other kernel versions and to fetch "C" Programs instead of `syz` reproducers.

 ### Generating corpus.db File

 If you have a collection of `syz` programs that need to be converted to a syzkaller comptaible `corpus.db` file, you can use `syz-db.go pack` from syzkaller.

 An implementation of this is available in the GitHub actions workflow [here](./.github/workflows/corpusgen.yml).